TamimEhsan/Atcoder-Extension/README.md

 ## Problems
-The load time is a bit slow
+The load time is a bit slow for new contests

 ## Conclusion